Andrey Vyshinsky: Procurator General and Soviet law theorist

 Vyshinsky was appointed First Deputy Procurator General of the Soviet Union when the office was first created on 30 June 1933.
 At this time, he outranked Krylenko but was nominally junior to Ivan Akulov.
 In January 1935, he prosecuted Grigory Zinoviev and 18 other former supporters of the Left Opposition, who were accused of 'moral responsibility' for the assassination of Sergei Kirov.

 In June 1935, Vyshinsky replaced Akulov, who had allegedly questioned the decision to link Zinoviev and others to the Kirov murder, and from thereon he was the legal mastermind of Joseph Stalin's Great Purge.
 Although he acted as a judge, he encouraged investigators to procure confessions from the accused.
 In some cases, he prepared the indictments before the "investigation" was concluded.
 In his Theory of Judicial Proofs in Soviet Justice (Stalin Prize in 1947) he laid a theoretical base for the Soviet judicial system.
 He also used his own speeches from the Moscow Trials as an example of how defendants' statements could be used as primary evidence.
 Vyshinsky is cited for the principle that "confession of the accused is the queen of evidence".

 Vyshinsky first became a nationally known public figure as a result of the Semenchuk case of 1936.
 Konstantin Semenchuk was the head of the Glavsevmorput station on Wrangel Island.
 He was accused of oppressing and starving the local Yupik and of ordering his subordinate, the sledge driver Stepan Startsev, to murder Dr. Nikolai Vulfson, who had attempted to stand up to Semenchuk, on 27 December 1934 (though there were also rumors that Startsev had fallen in love with Vulfson's wife, Dr. Gita Feldman, and killed him out of jealousy).
 The case came to trial before the Supreme Court of the RSFSR in May 1936; both defendants, attacked by Vyshinsky as "human waste", were found guilty and shot, and "the most publicised result of the trial was the joy of the liberated Eskimos."

-In 1936, Vyshinsky achieved international infamy as the prosecutor at the Zinoviev-Kamenev trial (this trial had nine other defendants), the first of the Moscow Trials during the Great Purge, lashing its defenseless victims with vituperative rhetoric:

-Shoot these rabid dogs.
-Death to this gang who hide their ferocious teeth, their eagle claws, from the people!
-Down with that vulture Trotsky, from whose mouth a bloody venom drips, putrefying the great ideals of Marxism! ...
-Down with these abject animals!
-Let's put an end once and for all to these miserable hybrids of foxes and pigs, these stinking corpses!
-Let's exterminate the mad dogs of capitalism, who want to tear to pieces the flower of our new Soviet nation!
-Let's push the bestial hatred they bear our leaders back down their own throats!